 CYP3A4 Inhibitors (Strong): May increase the serum concentration of Almotriptan.
-Management: Limit initial almotriptan adult dose to 6.25 mg and maximum adult dose to 12.5 mg/24-hrs when used with a strong CYP3A4 inhibitor.
+Management: Limit initial almotriptan dose to 6.25 mg and maximum dose to 12.5 mg in any 24-period when used with a strong CYP3A4 inhibitor.
 Avoid concurrent use in patients with impaired hepatic or renal function.
 Consider therapy modification

-Droxidopa: Serotonin 5-HT1D Receptor Agonists may enhance the hypertensive effect of Droxidopa.
+Droxidopa: Serotonin 5-HT1D Receptor Agonists (Triptans) may enhance the hypertensive effect of Droxidopa.
 Monitor therapy

-Ergot Derivatives: May enhance the vasoconstricting effect of Serotonin 5-HT1D Receptor Agonists.
-Serotonin 5-HT1D Receptor Agonists may enhance the vasoconstricting effect of Ergot Derivatives.
-Exceptions: Nicergoline.
+Ergot Derivatives: May enhance the vasoconstricting effect of Serotonin 5-HT1D Receptor Agonists (Triptans).
+Serotonin 5-HT1D Receptor Agonists (Triptans) may enhance the vasoconstricting effect of Ergot Derivatives.
 Avoid combination

 1% to 10%: